dr. Jana Ramon (PhD)

 Principal investigator: prof. Kevin Braeckmans (PhD)

 Intracellular delivery of exogenous molecules into cells has become a crucial step for many therapeutic applications and fundamental biological research.
-However, to reach the cytosolic compartment, the cell membrane barriers need to be overcome, which is considered a major hurdle for biological macromolecules often exhibiting unfavorable characteristics like size, charge and stability.
-Over the years, several strategies have been developed ranging from nanocarrier-mediated to membrane disruption-based methods.
-Especially for in vitro and ex vivo settings, physical delivery methods are most interesting as they present fast, efficient and safe delivery featuring a broad applicability.
+However, to reach the cytosolic compartment, the plasma membrane barrier needs to be overcome, which is considered a major hurdle for biological macromolecules often exhibiting unfavorable characteristics like size, charge and stability.

 Jana started a bachelor in Pharmaceutical Sciences in 2013.